openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ## BASH Script

-Here's a scripted form of the quickstart in case you prefer to expedite running the commands.
+There's a scripted form of this quickstart in case you prefer to expedite running the commands.
 It's recommended that you read the script before you run it.
+It's safe to re-run the script if it encounters a temporary problem.

-You'll need to complete one of the host DNS options in advance, i.e., `/etc/hosts` or configure your OS to use minikube DNS for "*.ziti" DNS names.
-The script assumes DNS is already configured.
+You'll need to complete one of the two host DNS options in advance, i.e., `/etc/hosts` or configure your OS to use minikube DNS for *.ziti DNS names.

 To run the script you'll need to [download the file](./miniziti.bash) and run it like this: